unraid/docs/docs/unraid-os/manual/troubleshooting.md

 add any plugins you normally use.

-At this point, it is strongly recommended that you click on the flash drive on the Main tab and selecting the option to download a backup of the flash drive.
+At this point, it is strongly recommended that you click on the flash drive on the Main tab and select the option to download a backup of the flash drive.
 It is always good practice to do this any time you make a significant change.